ywcarvalho/ywcarvalho/README.md

 - 👋 Hi, I’m @ywcarvalho
 - 👀 I’m interested in aprender
-- 🌱 I’m currently learning um pouco
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  @ywcarvalho também é meu instagram
+- 📫 How to reach me  @sctluisa também é meu instagram

 <!---
 ywcarvalho/ywcarvalho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.